apache/trafficserver/doc/sdk/troubleshooting-tips/unable-to-load-plugins.en.rst

 3. Add an entry to the ``plugin.config`` file for your plugin.

-4. Add the path to your plugin shared library to the ``records.config`` file.
+4. Add the path to your plugin shared library to the :file:`records.config` file.

 5. Restart Traffic Server.